nukehub-dev/nukebox/README.md

 ## Contributing

 Contributions to this project are welcome.
 If you find any issues or have improvements to suggest, feel free to open a GitHub issue or create a pull request.
+For more information, check out the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Contact